VOTING INFORMATION

 There are three ways to vote.
 Make a plan and, remember, you must vote in the county your are registered.

 Absentee ballot application: Texas voters may vote by mail if they will be away from their county on Election Day and during the in-person early voting period.
-A vote by mail application for the November Presidential election must be received by the Elections office by Friday, October 25th.
+A vote by mail application for the 2025 May Municipal election must be received by the Elections office by Tuesday, April 22nd.
 The ballot itself must be received by 7pm Election Day.

 Absentee ballot application: Texas voters may vote by mail if they will be away from their county on Election Day and during the in-person early voting period.
-A vote by mail application for the November Presidential election must be received by the Elections office by Friday, October 25th.
+A vote by mail application for the 2025 May Municipal election must be received by the Elections office by Tuesday, April 22nd.
 The ballot itself must be received by 7pm Election Day.

 WHERE CAN I VOTE?